Music streaming, the conquest of Africa has just started

 African woman in green clothes singing into microphone

-A very young population, a smartphone rate which is exploding, and an undeniable musical wealth: Africa has never been so courted, even in small French-speaking countries where major labels are coming, to invest in streaming.
+A very young population, a smartphone rate that is exploding, and an undeniable musical wealth: Africa has never been so courted, even in small French-speaking countries where major labels are coming, to invest in streaming.

 The time when pirate tapes and CDs were sold in the street under photocopied packaging is gone!
 Listening to online music and the arrival of the 3G connection in capital cities is changing everything.